Weight You Want to Lose

 If you want to peek behind the curtain at the equations themselves, we’ll show you our work!
-These equations calculate your BMR, or (Basal Metabolic Rate).
+These equations calculate your BMR (Basal Metabolic Rate).
 This is the number of calories you spend at rest each day, which helps determine what your calorie intake should be.

 Here’s the math – and remember, the equations are sometimes different for men and women.